tillmanj/eatingasturias/resources/bibliography.md

 ---
 I try very hard to not make unsubstantiated claims or statements of unsupported fact on this website.
 Achieving that requires quite a bit of research, and I have amassed a sizable reference library in the course of assembling this website.
 Here, organized by theme, are the books, papers, proceedings, news articles, and other documents I have used in writing this website.

-If you would like direct access to the bibliography files, they can be found at [Zotero Online](https://www.zotero.org/groups/2459245/eating_asturias/library).
+If you would like direct access to the bibliography files they are freely available at [Zotero Online](https://www.zotero.org/groups/2459245/eating_asturias/library).

 # About Asturias
+Background information about Asturias.
+Political, geographic, climatological, and other types of broad surveys.
 ## General Works
 *These are general works about Asturias, not focused specifically on food or agriculture.*
 {% bibliography --file EA_About %}